Skip to main content

 Schedules for tutoring are built around consultants’ teaching and class schedules, and schedules shift each semester as necessary.
 Most tutors end up with schedules that are close to what they have requested.
 All consultants are required to attend any staff meetings scheduled each semester.

-How long can graduate instructors work in the Purdue Writing Lab?
+How long can graduate instructors work in the OWL?

-Tutors can as long as they are consultants in good standing.
-Continued employment is based on a number of factors, including academic standing, and other teaching assignments and obligations in the tutor’s home department, as well as Writing Lab needs.
+Consultants can remain in the OWL as long as they have good workplace and academic standing.
+Continued employment is based on a number of factors, including academic standing, and other teaching assignments and obligations in the tutor’s home department, as well as OWL needs.

-What professional development opportunities are available for Writing Lab Instructors?
+What professional development opportunities are available for OWL staff?

-In addition to tutoring, Writing Lab consultants participate in a variety of professional development activities, from presenting at conferences and research to developing new materials for the OWL.
-Consultants may also take on administrative responsibilities by serving as coordinators for various Writing Lab services.
-Furthermore, they develop and facilitate workshops, lead conversation groups, and participate in campus outreach.
+In addition to working with writers, OWL consultants participate in a variety of professional development activities, from presenting at conferences and research to developing new materials for the website.
+Consultants might develop and facilitate workshops, lead conversation groups, and participate in campus outreach.

 How can I get more information about tutoring and other opportunities?

-Graduate students are always welcome to contact the Writing Lab to learn more about employment opportunities and what tutoring entails.
+Graduate students are always welcome to contact the OWL to learn more about employment opportunities and what tutoring entails.

-How can I get more information about the Writing Lab?
+How can I get more information about the OWL?

 Please contact writing.lab@purdue.edu with any questions about graduate tutor positions or the application process.